camilososahtml/uypricescraper/README.md

 # uypricescraper
-Scraping in Python (Bs4, request) for HTML and VTEX
+Scraping Crawlers in Python (Bs4, request) for HTML and VTEX

 Technologies:
 Python 3,